ADVANTICS/documentation/charge-controllers/secc_generic/secc_bidirectional.md

 function, setpoint mode, and output voltage lowering and contactors opening commands.

 The new power function signal covers these cases: Off, Standby, Insulation test, Precharge and Power transfer.
-Note that the "quircky" behaviour of v2 to use `Charging_Loop` with 0 V and 0 A targets to mean standby after insulation tests and precharge has been streamlined into a proper `Standby` power function.
+Note that the "quirky" behaviour of v2 to use `Charging_Loop` with 0 V and 0 A targets to mean standby after insulation tests and precharge has been streamlined into a proper `Standby` power function.
 For compatibility, the 0 V and 0 A setpoints while in standby have also been kept.
-And as now there is a single "power-related" message, it becomes sementically more appropriate to emit it outside of the charging part of the session.
+And as now there is a single "power-related" message, it becomes semantically more appropriate to emit it outside the charging part of the session.

 You will however no longer receive the `Insulation_Test` and `Precharge` messages anymore have they have been entirely removed.

 The `Lower_Output_Voltage` and `Output_Contactors` command signals have been added to signal explicitly when the charger should actively stop presenting an output voltage using one way or another.
-You should definitly read [their](DC_Power_Control-Output_Contactors) [documentations](charge-controllers/secc_generic/can_v3#DC_Power_Control-Lower_Output_Voltage) as it can be a bit tricky to use correctly.
+You should definitely read [their](DC_Power_Control-Output_Contactors) [documentations](charge-controllers/secc_generic/can_v3#DC_Power_Control-Lower_Output_Voltage) as it can be a bit tricky to use correctly.